15 Tips for Staying Healthy During COVID

 The CDC has recommendations for cleaning and disinfecting your home when someone is sick.
 A little effort on your part can go a long way to reduce the number of germs on surfaces and help prevent the continued spread of COVID.

-A great habit to follow is the cleaning and sanitizing all hard surfaces in your home on a regular basis.
+A great habit to follow is cleaning and sanitizing all hard surfaces in your home on a regular basis.
 This is especially important after someone’s visited your home.
 Focus on countertops, light switches, doorknobs, faucets, tabletops and other surfaces that get touched often.